davidralphlewis/binaryephemera/_notes/Now.md

 ## Life

 -  Switching to [[Obsidian]] for notes
--  Slowing down with the seasons
+-  Slowing down with the seasons.
+Hibernating in, trying to do less. (related: [[Slow Down]])

 ## Reading

+- *The Brain-Dead Megaphone*- George Saunders
-- *The Waves*- Virginia Woolf
+- *The Sonnets*- Wililam Shakespeare
-- *Uncreative Writing*- Kenneth Goldstone
+- *Notes on the Sonnets*- Luke Kennard

 [[Books Read 2022]]  all the books I've read this year and [[Books Read 2021]]

 ## Watching

 -   *Buffy the Vampire Slayer* - Season 7

 (Here's [[Films Watched 2022]])